 Letting a client go can be hard on you ‘mentally.’

 Even causing you:

-A nice drink
+- A nice drink

-A nice dinner, or
+- A nice dinner

 Because as Tony Robbins states here: Effort should result in a positive reward to constantly move towards that state in the future.

 Because as British-born American Journalist / Broadcaster Alistair Cooke once said: “A professional is someone who can do his best work when he doesn’t feel like it.”

-Have a thriving business with Clients you love and love you back in return!
+And if you follow that motto, you will have a thriving business, with clients you love and love you back in return!

 Over to You…